 This publication is updated annually by mid June for the Texas South Plains.

-June 11, 2012
+June 12, 2014

-Educational programs of Texas AgriLife Extension Service and the Texas A&M University System Agriculture Program are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
+Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to race, color, religion, sex, national origin, age, disability, genetic information or veteran status.